 The school holds a 100% interest in a trading company, St Christopher School Guilds Limited (company number 3225976), with the School receiving any surpluses earned by the company as a covenanted distribution.
-From 1 September 2011, all letting transactions are dealt through St Christopher School and St Christopher School Guilds Limited is now dormant.
+From 1 September 2011, all letting transactions are dealt through St Christopher School and St Christopher School Guilds Limited is currently dormant.

-The financial statements of the company for the year ended 31 August 2018 which are not consolidated with the School financial statements, showed the following position:
+The financial statements of the company at 31 August, which are not consolidated with the School financial statements, showed the following position:

-2018 £ 2017 £ Net Assets 7 7
+2020 £ 2019 £ Net Assets 7 7